 You can make stories like this possible.

-Elsie began e-mailing schools in her area and, in November of her grade 12 year, she united her music, her story, and her passion into one presentation: No Time For That (“NTFT”) was born.
-After the first show, kids overwhelmed her with gratitude.
-That was when Elsie knew her anti-bullying presentation would not be a one-time occurrence.
-She could not allow something that had the power to bring so much love and understanding to people who felt so alone to be a one-off event.
+Determined to be a role model for the next, Elsie united her music, her story, and her passion into one presentation: No Time For That (NTFT).
+After the first show, she was overwhelmed by the gratitude of her audience.
+That was when she knew her anti-bullying presentation would not be a one-time occurrence.

 Today, Elsie has turned her motivational message into a registered charity, No Time for That Anti-Bullying Society.
 Since 2012, she has visited more than 600 schools across Canada empowering more than half a million youth through story and song.
 Elsie has been named one of 150 Leading Canadians for Mental Health by the Centre for Addiction and Mental Health and is a youth ambassador for Kids Help Phone.
 She is a past performer at the Mental Health Foundation of Nova Scotia’s A Different Stage of Mind and a 2017 Community Grant recipient.

 Elsie’s message to those suffering with mental illness comes from a place of understanding, "It’s okay to not be okay.
 You're going to have really bad days, but you're also going to have really good days and those days are worth fighting for.
 It's so important to focus on the positives and what you love to do, even though that's hard sometimes.
 You have to keep remembering why you are fighting, and focus on them.
 Surround yourself with the people who accept you for who you are, who are going to support your dreams, and who will care for and love you.
 Don't let people or things bring you down even though that will be hard sometimes.
 You just have to persevere through it and NEVER give up."